nichotined/api/README.md

 # API

-This package is used for REST API classbased that's easy to be implemented and called especially for API flow testing.
+This package is used for REST API classbased, author used it for API flow testing.
 JSON body response will be converted to python data type.
 Made it easier for you to use.
 > This package is extending python requests library https://github.com/requests/requests/

 How to install